 It also found an “Unknown User”.
 No idea what that is.
 I did try it and nothing seemed to be happening.
 So I quit the meeting before some unsuspecting person answered.

-Proximity join only works on Teams desktop (Windows and Mac) for now.
-But it is coming to mobile soon too.
+Proximity join works on Teams desktop (Windows and Mac), mobile and tablet (iOS & Android) clients.

 Proximity join was announced at one of the recent tech conferences and in this post regarding enhancements to Microsoft Teams Rooms.

 Proximity join has been a prominent feature of Cisco Spark (Webex Teams) and Spark Rooms for some time.
 It is definitely a welcome feature in Microsoft Teams.

 It’s too bad it’s only available in MTR though.
 Microsoft could give the secret sauce to vendors to use in other Teams capable meeting room tech.

 I do believe something like this is coming for conference phones like the Poly.com Trio and Yealink CP960 Teams edition.
 This would be good.

 I’ve also heard there will be a way to pair a Teams native desk phone with the Teams desktop client.
 Probably a variation of the “companion mode” where you can also join a meeting from other devices like mobile to bring and drive other content.

 If you have a Microsoft Teams Room(s), go give this a try for your next meeting.

 FYI, you say proximity join works on mobile, then later you say it doesn’t work on mobile.